 Luigi Del Bianco was born aboard a ship near La Havre, France on May 8, 1892.
 His parents, Vincenzo and Osvalda, were returning from the United States to Italy.
 When he was a small boy hanging around the wood carving shop of his father in Meduno, Pordenone province, men of the village used to say, “How curious the little one is!”
 Vincenzo Del Bianco became convinced that his son was interested in carving and had more than ordinary ability.
-He took the 11 year old boy to Austria to study under a skilled stone carver.
-After 2 years in Vienna, Luigi studied in Venice.
-When cousins in Barre, Vermont wrote that skilled carvers were needed, 17 year old Luigi boarded the La Touraine out of Naples and headed for America.
+He later took the 13 year old boy to Austria to study under a skilled stone carver.
+After 3 years in Austria, Luigi studied in Venice.
+In 1910, when Luigi was 18 years old, he boarded the La Touraine out of Le Harvre, France and headed for America.

-In 1913 World War I broke out and Luigi returned to Italy to fight for his country.
+When World War I broke out, Luigi returned to Italy to fight for his country.
 After the war, He emigrated back to Barre, VT. in 1920 and after a year of work as a stone cutter, he settled in Port Chester, NY where he met his wife, Nicoletta Cardarelli.

 It was his brother-in-law, Alfonso Scafa, who introduced Luigi to Mount Rushmore designer Gutzon Borglum.
 “Bianco”, as Borglum affectionately called him, began working at Borglum’s Stamford studio and the association of the two men continued until Borglum’s death in 1941.